-In terms of the wider society, we continue to support the important work of the Road Safety Foundation to measure, map and track the safety performance of Britain's main roads.
-We are also proudly taking an industry lead in key initiatives that have an important environmental and economic impact such as the "green parts" initiative to make the repair of vehicles more sustainable.
+In terms of the wider society, we are proudly taking an industry lead in key initiatives that have an important environmental and economic impact such as the "green parts" initiative to make the repair of vehicles more sustainable.
 This award-winning initiative reduced plastic and metal waste, giving a second life to car parts that would have otherwise been scrapped, whilst alleviating supply chain challenges.
-Ageas UK is also actively looking for opportunities to innovate products and services that support a resilient future, including through the launch of a product that allows drivers to pay for the miles they use, incentivising lower mileage.
+In 2022 the initiative was recognised by the Times Claims Excellence Awards, Claims Service Solution of the Year.